ruslandoga/pitch2/pitch.md

 # Team

-- Ruslan Doga: Co-Founder - responsible for overall product strategy and development.
+- Ruslan Doga: Co-Founder — responsible for overall product strategy and development.
+Background in Open-Source Software development for [Plausible Insights,](https://plausible.io) worked on Smart City project in Dornbirn, Austria.
-- Rail Akhmetov: Co-Founder - responsible for identifying new business opportunities, partnerships, and strategic alliances.
+- Rail Akhmetov: Co-Founder — responsible for identifying new business opportunities, partnerships, and strategic alliances.

 ---